Fall International Timeline

 Watch for updates

 Your ECmail account is the primary way in which Emerson College will communicate with you.
-We recommend you check it regularly throughout the summer.
+We recommend you check it regularly.

 This form provides information necessary for your I-20 Form (immigration document).